YicongHong/Fine-Grained-R2R/README.md

 The Fine-Grained R2R data, which enriches the R2R dataset with sub-instructions and their corresponding paths.
 The overall instruction and trajectory of each sample remains the same.

 * For paths in the train, the validation seen and the validation unseen splits, we add two new entries:
-  * new_instructions: A list of sub-instructions produced by the Chunking Function from the original instructions.
+  * **new_instructions**: A list of sub-instructions produced by the **Chunking Function** from the original instructions.
-  * chunk_view: A list of sub-paths corresponding to the sub-instructions, where each number in the list is the index of a viewpoint in the ground-truth path.
+  * **chunk_view**: A list of sub-paths corresponding to the sub-instructions, where each number in the list is the index of a viewpoint in the ground-truth path.
 The index starts at 1.

 * Some sub-instructions which refer to camera rotation or a *STOP* action could match to a single viewpoint.

-* For the test unseen split, we only provide the
+* For the test unseen split, we only provide the sub-instructions but not the sub-paths.

 ## source